debasmita25boe10075-cloud/Digital_Literacy_VITYARTHI/README.md

 **Part A – Case Study:**
 The following case study examines a UPI payment fraud incident through a fictional scenario, illustrating how a simple gap in digital awareness can lead to significant financial loss and the importance of knowing how the tools we use daily actually work.
 **Part B – Prevention Checklist:**
-*Stay Safe Online* checklist with 12 actionable tips for Indian college students, 4 UPI/financial safety tips, a step-by-step victim response guide, and official reporting channels.
+*Stay Safe Online* checklist with a multitude of actionable tips for Indian college students, including UPI/financial safety tips, and official reporting channels.

 > 🚨 **Report cybercrime at [cybercrime.gov.in](https://cybercrime.gov.in) or call 1930**